MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/entity-api-restructure-upgrade-tutorial.md

 }
 ```

-Please follow suit for other SDKs using the mapping from [APPENDIX 1](#appendix-1-old-to-new-api-mappings) in this tutorial.
+Please follow suit for other SDKs,
+  using the mapping from [APPENDIX 1](#appendix-1-old-to-new-api-mappings) in this tutorial.

 ## Conclusion